SGBV Education + Training

 • ensure that those who receive disclosures know how to appropriately support and refer;

-• allow investigators to use trauma-informed interview techniques in order to get the best information possible from complainants, respondents and witnesses; and
+• equip investigators to use trauma-informed interview techniques in order to get the best information possible from complainants, respondents and witnesses; and

 • ensure that decision-makers in complaint processes are able to appropriately interpret the evidence before them.

-Section 3.a.ix of the Sexual and Gender Based Policy mandates “all individuals involved in administering, advising on, investigating or adjudicating SGBV complaints in any University complaint process have appropriate training” as outlined below.
-Role-specific training is currently under development.
-This page will be updated regularly as training becomes available.
+As a result of a Government of Alberta directive, section 3.a.ix of the Sexual and Gender Based Policy mandates “all individuals involved in administering, advising on, investigating or adjudicating SGBV complaints in any University complaint process have appropriate training” as outlined below.

 Foundational Training e-class

-Required for all staff involved in SGBV complaints, including investigators, decision-makers, and anyone who advises them.
-Also required for participating Options Navigation Network staff.
+This is required training for all staff involved in SGBV complaints, including investigators, decision-makers, and anyone who advises them.
+This course is also required for participating Options Navigation Network staff.

-Foundations of Campus Sexual and Gender-Based Violence E-Class, including the following topics:
+Foundations of Campus Sexual and Gender-Based Violence E-Class, including the following four modules:

 • The Basics of Sexual and Gender-Based Violence